Spike-Pentesting/App-witchcraft/README.md

       --> Manifest & install untracked files, giving a report of what packages succedeed
       *    t|test [repository dir]
-                                   "-a|--add" => It asks to add the failed installed packages to ignore list
+                                   "-a|--add" => It asks to add the failed installed packages to ignore list "-s|--stage" => add to the git index automatically

       --> Clean all untracked files from the given repository
       *    c|clean [repository dir]